fishinwind/workshop/rst/Classes/class-21.rst

     is_old = covs$age > 65

-now `is_old` is a list of true falses.
+now `is_old` is a list of TRUE / FALSE values.
 We can extract only those > 65 as:

 .. code-block:: r